 Last but not least, the very first blog I ever read on a regular basis.
-Husband and wife team John and Sherry have made over three houses, are nearly done renovating a beach house they bought earlier this year and beginning work on a beach duplex they recently purchased just a couple of doors down from the house.
+Husband and wife team John and Sherry have made over several houses are nearly done renovating a beach house they bought earlier this year and beginning work on a beach duplex they recently purchased just a couple of doors down from the house.

 Their style is light and airy, fresh and clean, their colors youthful and un-fussy.
 Isn’t this wall adorable?